Treeki/Nelumbo/README.markdown

 - Simple Sinatra-style DSL for handling and responding to events
 - Automatically includes ActiveSupport
 - Modular: sockets/timers are managed by a "Core" and can be swapped easily
-- Integrated (but optional) DS engine for full dream tracking
+- Integrated - but optional - DS engine for full dream tracking (Requires an extension module)
-- Clean plugin system using mixins
+- Clean plugin system using mixins and the Mixology gem

 ## Planned Features
 - Daemon version that can run multiple bots